 - The right equipment – There are 3 essential pieces of equipment for brisket-making (besides the “normal” stuff – cutting board, stirring spoons, etc.): a heavy pot large enough to hold your brisket with a tight-fitting lid, a heavy meat or carving fork to lift the meat, and a large and sharp knife for cutting the brisket once it is cooked

 - Be creative with aromatics, liquid and later vegetables – If you research brisket recipes, you’ll soon realize that flavor combinations are limited only by your imagination.
 Onions are traditional, slowly caramelized to bring out their sweetness.
-For this brisket, I added garlic, fresh thyme, and dried figs, using a combination of dry white wine, beef broth and canned tomatoes with their juice as the liquid.
+For this brisket, I added garlic, fresh thyme, and dried figs. I used a combination of dry white wine, beef broth and canned tomatoes with their juice as the liquid.
 About half-way though cooking, I added chunks of carrot, turnips, and potato.

 - Cook it low and slow – You can simmer brisket on the stovetop or cook it in the oven.
 Either way, the key is long and slow in a tightly closed pot.
 I prefer the oven method, because the heat is evenly distributed all around the pot.
-I cooked my 4¾-pound brisket for over 4 hours – the cooking time is dependent on a host of factors, so yours may vary.
-The bottom line is that you have to check the brisket, piercing it with the meat fork, until it is so tender that the fork easily slips all the way through the meat at its thickest point.
+I cooked my 4¾-pound brisket for over 4 hours.
+The cooking time is dependent on a host of factors, so yours may vary.
+The bottom line – check the brisket for doneness.
+Do that by piercing it with the meat fork, until it is so tender that the fork easily slips all the way through the meat at its thickest point.

 - Don’t panic, improvise – If you use 2-3 cups of liquid and the liquid looks low after 1-2 hours, add some more.
-If you taste the sauce and it doesn’t have enough zip even though you used the amount of seasonings specified in your recipe (or that you thought would be sufficient) add more.
-When you are tasting the sauce, make sure your sense are fresh or get someone else to taste.
+If you taste the sauce and it doesn’t have enough zip, add more seasonings.
+Don’t be too concerned with the amount specified in a recipe.
+When you are tasting the sauce make sure your palate is clear, or get someone else to taste.
 While the aroma of brisket cooking is intoxicating, being in the kitchen for a while can make it difficult to tell whether the sauce needs adjustments.

 - Let it rest – Brisket always tastes better the second day – or the third.
-This time I did my brisket in a 3-day process: on day 1 I seared the meat and added liquid on the first night and refrigerated it in the covered pot, uncooked, overnight; on day 2 I cooked the meat, adding vegetables about half-way through, refrigerating it again overnight, this time with the meat separated from the sauce and vegetables; and today, on day 3, I’ll slice the meat, skim the fat off the sauce, adjust the seasonings one more time, and re-warm them with the vegetables.
+This time I did my brisket in a 3-day process.
+On day 1 I seared the meat and added liquid on the first night and refrigerated it in the covered pot, uncooked, overnight.
+Day 2 I cooked it, adding vegetables about half-way through.
+Then I refrigerated the meat again overnight, this time with the meat separated from the sauce and vegetables.
+Today (day 3), I’ll slice the meat, skim the fat off the sauce, adjust the seasonings one more time, and re-warm them with the vegetables.

 - Slice and enjoy! – Brisket should always be sliced thinly, against the grain.
 It may not all stay in neat slices, but the little shreds are delicious too.